-Our LirIC Interconnector Project is our project to develop a new HVDC sub-sea electricity interconnector between the Belfast region in Northern Ireland and the Dumfries and Galloway region in Scotland.
+Our LirIC Interconnector Project is our project to develop a new HVDC sub-sea electricity interconnector between the Belfast region in Northern Ireland and the Ayrshire region in Scotland.
 The project will provide up to 700MW of further capacity between the Irish Integrated Single Energy Market (I-SEM) and the GB wholesale electricity market.
 LirIC is a unique project in that it will connect between the European and British electricity network but exists wholly within the UK.

 LirIC will comprise of two HVDC converter stations, one located in Scotland and the other in Northern Ireland.
 These converter stations will connect LirIC to the 275kV High-Voltage network in Northern Ireland and the 400kV High-Voltage network in Scotland.
 Two 320kV HVDC cables will connect the two converter stations and be buried underground or under the bed of the Irish Sea.
 The total cable route length of LirIC is expected to be around 130km.